Table of Contents

 1) The Senior Care Services program provides a variety of supports, including adult day care, personal care, transportation assistance, chore services, medications, and respite care.
 For eligibility guidelines, click here.

 2) The Assisted Living Subsidy program provides financial assistance to aid in covering the cost of assisted living.
+Services provided in assisted living might include meals, personal care assistance, and supervision.
 To learn more, click here.

 3) The Congregate Housing Services (CHSP) Program provides financial assistance to help with the cost of living in a congregate or group home.
 In general, services provided in congregate homes include some personal assistance, homemaker services, meals, and monitoring of medications.
 For additional information, click here.